DTJCAiE/Demo-2/README.md

 # Overview

 This repository contains the replication programs for [Alvarez, Lippi, and Oskolkov (2021a)](https://doi.org/10.1093/qje/qjab042).
 The replication exercise is conducted for Ottawa Replication Games on May 5, 2023 at the University of Ottawa.
+See [our report](Ho_Huynh_Rea_Replication_Report.pdf) for full details of the exercise and the findings.

 # How to execute